cognitedata/dotnet-extractor-utils/README.md

   api-key: ${COGNITE_API_KEY}
 ```

+See the [example configuration](ExtractorUtils/config/config.example.yml) for a full example with all available options.

 Set the ```COGNITE_PROJECT``` and ```COGNITE_API_KEY``` environment variables.
 Set the ```metrics``` tag, only if collecting metrics is required by the extractor.
 If using a [Prometheus pushgateway](https://prometheus.io/docs/practices/pushing/), set ```host```to a valid endpoint.

 The easiest way to use the library utilities is through **dependency injection**.
 Open ```Program.cs``` and use the library as follows: